 Manage HDInsight clusters by using the Apache Ambari Web UI

-Apache Ambari simplifies the management and monitoring of an Apache Hadoop cluster by providing an easy to use web UI and REST API.
+Apache Ambari simplifies the management and monitoring of an Apache Hadoop cluster.
+This simplification is done by providing an easy to use web UI and REST API.
 Ambari is included on HDInsight clusters, and is used to monitor the cluster and make configuration changes.

 In this document, you learn how to use the Ambari Web UI with an HDInsight cluster.

 What is Apache Ambari?

 Apache Ambari simplifies Hadoop management by providing an easy-to-use web UI.
 You can use Ambari to manage and monitor Hadoop clusters.
 Developers can integrate these capabilities into their applications by using the Ambari REST APIs.